jaimin-ns/Mobile-App-Instrumentation/README.md

 ```
 - Inside the block of code passed to Java.perform(), you can use the Frida JavaScript API to interact with the Android runtime and perform various tasks, such as enumerating loaded classes, hooking method calls, and modifying field values.

+- Java.perform() is use to hook into the JVM
+  - We have access to methods and classes in the memory

 ```
 # frida -U -f hpandro.android.security -l helloscript.js